-Rites of passage.
-Body as Symbol and Operator of Symbols
+Rites of Passage.
+Body as Symbol and Operator of Symbols, curated by Nieves Correa

 Eugènia Ballcels | Denys Blacker | Nieves Correa | Esther Ferrer | Concha Jerez | Ángels Ribé